staffanm/ferenda/doc/facets.rst

 two facets based on ``dcterms:publisher`` where one uses URI references and the other uses.

+The fulltext index
+^^^^^^^^^^^^^^^^^^

+The metadata that each facet uses is stored as a separate field in the fulltext index.
+Facet can specify exactly how a particular facet should be stored (ie if the field should be boosted in any particular way).
+Note that the data stored in the fulltext index is not passed through the selector function, the original RDF data is stored as-is.

 Grouping a document in several groups
 -------------------------------------

+If a docrepo uses a facet that has ``multiple_values`` set to ``True``, it's possible for that facet to categorize the document in more than one group (a typical usecase is documents that have multiple ``dcterms:subject`` keywords, or articles that have multiple ``dcterms:creator`` authors).

 Combining facets from different docrepos
 ----------------------------------------

+Facets that map to the same fulltextindex field must be equal.
+The rules for equality: If the ``rdftype`` and the ``dimension_type`` and ``dimension_label`` and ``selector`` is equal, then the facets are equal. ``selector``s are only equal if they are the same function object, ie it's not just enough that they are two functions that work identically.